Publication 103, Sales for Resale

 Verifying a seller's permit number on a resale certificate

-There are three ways to verify that a customer holds a valid seller's permit:
+There are two ways to verify that a customer holds a valid seller's permit:

-- A seller can also call the CDTFA's automated toll-free number at 1-888-225-5263, available 24 hours a day, seven days a week.
+- A seller can also call our automated toll-free number at 1-888-225-5263, available 24 hours a day, seven days a week.
 The seller will need the seller's permit number that they want to verify.

 However, a purchaser is not required to hold a seller's permit to issue a valid resale certificate.
 If the purchaser is not required to hold a permit because of the type of property it sells, instead of a seller's permit number, the purchaser must include on the certificate an explanation stating why it is not required to hold a seller's permit.